Faith is commonly regarded as a virtue. But is it really a good thing? What exactly is faith, anyway? Let’s look as some definitions.

 “Faith does not give you the answers, it just stops you asking the questions.” —Frater Ravus

 The Bible encourages you to uncritically accept what you’re told.
 It says having doubts is sinful, because that means you don’t have faith.
-This is very suspicious.
+That’s awfully suspicious, isn’t it?
 Why would anyone be so determined to keep you from questioning what they tell you, unless they were hiding something from you?
 It also claims that people who have doubts are unreliable, despite the fact that people who believe everything they hear are obviously more unreliable than those who don’t.

 The Bible says Jesus was not pleased when his disciples didn’t immediately believe people who made extraordinary claims about the dead rising, because that meant the disciples didn’t have faith.
 Jesus thought it was foolish to hesitate to believe everything you hear.
 Jesus was an idiot.
 Not everything people say is true, so you should not believe everything people say.2 Trusting people is not always a wise thing to do, because not everyone is trustworthy.